 Click on the appropriate tab below to see the Initial Licensing Requirements, Process, Fees, Statutes and Administrative Rules for a Advanced Practice Registered Nurse.

-- Hold a valid Registered Nurse License
+- Hold a valid Registered Nurse License from any US jurisdiction

 - Education Requirements:

 - (a) Applicants who graduated on or after October 1, 1998, must have completed requirements for a master’s degree or post-master’s degree certification.